-You may transfer to a four-year institution to continue course work in public health administration or health care administration.
-The combination of professional-technical courses and transfer courses will give you a wide variety of options.
+You may transfer to a four-year institution to continue coursework in public health administration or health care administration.
+The combination of career and technical education courses and transfer courses will give you a wide variety of options.

-Students must earn grades of C or better in all required courses and be eligible for graduation in order to participate in the practicum.
+Students must earn grades of "C" or better in all required courses and be eligible for graduation in order to participate in the practicum.

-In addition to tuition, estimated costs for students who complete the entire second year listed below are books, \$1,762; class fees, \$232; universal fee, \$576; equipment and supplies, \$335.
+In addition to tuition, estimated costs for students who complete the entire second year listed below are books, \$2,203; class fees, \$78; universal fee, \$576; equipment and supplies, \$880.
 Contact the Financial Aid Office at 503-399-5018 to find out if you qualify for help with these costs.
+Students are responsible for costs related to travel to practicum locations.

-You may earn an Associate of Applied Science degree by successfully completing the required 96 credit hours with a grade of C or better in all required courses.
+You may earn an Associate of Applied Science degree by successfully completing the required 96 credit hours with a grade of "C" or better in all required courses.
 If you have completed or are currently enrolled in a health occupations program and wish to apply credits toward the Health Services Management degree program, contact the advisor in this program.